Mellen-Thomas

 Mellen-Thomas Benedict is an artist who survived a near-death

-the light.
-Curious about the universe, he was taken far into the
+into the light.
+Curious about the universe, he was taken far

-remote depths of existence, and even beyond, into the energetic
+into the remote depths of existence, and even beyond, into the

-void of nothingness behind the Big Bang.
-During his experience, he
+energetic void of nothingness behind the Big Bang.
+During his

-was able to learn a great deal of information concerning
+experience, he was able to learn a great deal of information

-to bring back scientific discoveries.
-Mr. Benedict has been
+he was able to bring back scientific discoveries.
+Mr. Benedict

-closely involved in the mechanics of cellular communication and
+has been closely involved in the mechanics of cellular

-perspectives on how biological systems work.
-Mr. Benedict has
+dramatic new perspectives on how biological systems work.
+Mr.

-found that living cells can respond very quickly to light
+Benedict has found that living cells can respond very quickly to

-stimulation resulting in, among other things, high speed healing.
+light stimulation resulting in, among other things, high speed

-He is a researcher, inventor and lecturer who holds six U.S.
+healing.
+He is a researcher, inventor and lecturer who holds six

 Mr. Benedict's NDE is reprinted here by the permission of the